Cold-Winters-Knight/FGO-ARCADE-Nuzlocke/NUZLOCKE_RULESET_README.md

 The randomness is part of the story.

 Sometimes you get an all-star.
 Sometimes some Servant you barely cared about becomes the only survivor who has been with you for four Singularities, and suddenly you would burn one of your three reality-warping Command Spells before letting them die.

+Unfortunately I have yet to figure out how to implement account pull memory without you having to relaunch the game from Scooby after manually adding the cards you drew.
+Pencil and Paper for everyone yay!